-The Science And Art Of Business Valuation
+The Science and Art of Business Valuation

 Derk Rasmussen